Mayrlab/atlas-hs/README.md

-# Mouse UTRome Atlas
+# Human UTRome Atlas
-This pipeline merges multiple datasets to define an atlas of 3' UTRs.
+This pipeline analyzes the Tabula Sapiens dataset to define an atlas of 3' UTRs.
 At its core is a tabulation of how many distinct cell types use a particular tandem (non-intronic) isoform at either 5% or 10% frequency.
 Genes that have more that two isoforms of this type are classified as multi-UTR genes.

 ## Usage